[.blog-callout]

 The collaboration dilemma

 Hands down, one of the main appeals of Google Sheets is its collaborative feature.
-This allows you to easily share and access documents with colleagues and stakeholders; thereby enhancing productivity, collaboration, and teamwork.
-Nonetheless, with this ease of sharing comes another problem: “Oversharing.”
-As I mentioned earlier, one wrong move and suddenly, sensitive information becomes visible to people who shouldn't see or know about their existence in the first place.
+This allows you to easily share and access documents with colleagues and stakeholders, thereby enhancing productivity, collaboration, and teamwork.
+Nonetheless, with this ease of sharing comes another problem: oversharing.
+As I mentioned earlier, one wrong move and suddenly, sensitive information becomes visible to people who shouldn't see or know about its existence in the first place.

 Password protection?
 Not quite!